 Noises – Ticking, Knocking, Clicking

-A ticking or bearing noise means a wrong gear.
-To avoid further internal damage, you should be consulting a mechanic.
+In order to avoid further internal damage, you should be consulting a mechanics.

 Gear Not Engaging in Cold Temperatures